-Bends: many blues players swear by their .012 strings trying to mimic SRV and his mammoth tone.
+Bends: many blues players swear by their .012 strings, trying to mimic SRV and his mammoth tone.
 That being said, bending is much easier when strings are lighter; you can bend them easier and further.
 If you want those larger-than-life bends with less effort, try thinner strings.

 Those are just two of the many possible examples of how playing with lighter strings as an advanced player can make your days better and your playing faster.
-There are countless examples of world-level players who use super-light strings like Billy Gibbons (.007), BB King (.008), Eddie Van Halen (.009), and many others.
+There are countless examples of world-level players who use super-light strings, like Billy Gibbons (.007), BB King (.008), Eddie Van Halen (.009), and many others.

 “Easier” Depends On The Style You Play

-After what's been stated before, it is time to address a major topic: what does “easier” mean for you.
+After what's been stated before, it is time to address a major topic: what does “easier” mean for you?
 This is of paramount importance because it will become the North in your tone-searching compass.
 Let's see some common scenarios:

 Jazz players: this is a style in which tuning stability and high tension are more than welcome.
-This is because stringing your guitar with a heavier gauge will allow you to hit those perfect notes easier, whereas a lighter gauge will make it more difficult since you'll feel your instrument is less stable.
+This is because stringing your guitar with a heavier gauge will allow you to hit those perfect notes more easily, whereas a lighter gauge will make it more difficult since you'll feel your instrument is less stable.

 My Jazz guitar string recommendation: string your guitar with .012 strings and above